 Counties most affected by degradation include Samburu, Kitui, Garissa, Tana River, Mandera, Turkana, Marsabit, Baringo, West Pokot, Kajiado, Kilifi, Wajir and Makueni.
-Even some relatively wetter zones also have high propensity for soil erosion, especially on steep slopes of Mt.
-Kenya and the Aberdares, including parts of Muranga, Nyeri, Meru and Tharaka-Nithi (MENR, 2016).
-The 2016 national assessment of the potential restoration opportunities identified seven priority restoration options: afforestation activities, reforestation efforts, agroforestry practices, commercial tree and bamboo plantations, tree-based buffer zones along water bodies and wetlands, tree-based buffer zones along roads and rangeland restoration (MENR, 2016).
+Relatively wet zones also have a high propensity for soil erosion, especially on the steep slopes of Mt.
+Kenya and the Aberdares, these include parts of Muranga, Nyeri, Meru and Tharaka-Nithi (MEMR, 2016).
+The 2016 national assessment of the potential restoration opportunities identified seven priority restoration options: afforestation activities, reforestation efforts, agroforestry practices, commercial tree and bamboo plantations, tree-based buffer zones along water bodies and wetlands, tree-based buffer zones along roads and rangeland restoration (MEMR, 2017).

-For several decades now, there have been different restoration initiatives from the government, non-governmental organizations (NGOs), community-based organizations (CBOs), the private sector among other key players.
-However, the extent and effectiveness of these initiatives needs to be monitored accurately, especially to report on international commitments and local restoration ambitions.
-Importantly, the United Nations Decade for Ecosystem Restoration was launched in June 2021, likely catalyzing more restoration projects in the country.
+For several decades now, restoration initiatives have been driven by the government, nongovernmental organizations (NGOs), community-based organizations (CBOs), the private sector among other key players.
+However, the extent and effectiveness of these initiatives need to be monitored accurately, especially to report on international commitments and local restoration ambitions.
+Importantly, the United Nations Decade for Ecosystem Restoration, launched in June 2021, is likely to catalyze further restoration projects in the country.

-The need to monitor and learn from landscape restoration initiatives prompted this rapid assessment of Restoration Monitoring Readiness in Kenya, whose aim is to take stock of the extent of landscape restoration practices and monitoring in Kenya and to draw some key lessons.
+The need to monitor and learn from landscape restoration initiatives prompted this rapid assessment of Restoration Monitoring Readiness in Kenya, the aim of which is to take stock of the extent of landscape restoration practices and monitoring in Kenya and to share the key lessons.
 This rapid assessment will contribute to the establishment of an aligned and coordinated monitoring, reporting, and learning framework for landscape restoration in Kenya.
-This report was prepared as part of the Regreening Africa Programme support to restoration in Kenya.
+This report was prepared as part of the Regreening Africa Program support to restoration in Kenya.